-A new malware family dubbed NOKKI is being used in politically motivated attacks targeting Russian and Cambodian speaking people or organizations.
+A new malware family dubbed NOKKI is being used in politically motivated attacks targeting Russian and Cambodian speaking people and organizations.

 Palo Alto Network’s Unit 42 security researchers identified the NOKKI malware threat and also found ties to threat actor group called Reaper.
 Unit 42 spotted the malicious activity starting in July 2018.
 NOKKI uses malicious macros embedded in a Microsoft Word document.
 The macros are used to download and run an executable malware payload, as well as download and open a Word decoy document.